Special rates and activities for seniors on the third Monday of each month

 A docent-guided tour of one of the current exhibitions is offered at 1:30 p.m.

-Programming on Senior Mondays also includes tours and in-gallery activities, all included with discounted admission.
+Programming on Senior Mondays also features tours and in-gallery activities, all included with discounted admission.

 Frist Center Visitor Parking

 The Frist Center Visitor Parking Lot is located on land adjacent to the building.
 The lot contains 90 parking spaces.
 Barrier-free entrances are located on 9th Avenue near Broadway and at the rear of the building near the accessible parking spaces.
 The barrier-free distance from the accessible parking spaces (located in the northeast corner of the Visitor Parking Lot) to the building’s entryway in the Turner Courtyard is approximately 125 yards.

 • The Frist Center has five designated accessible parking spaces available in the Frist Center Visitor Parking Lot for vehicles displaying the appropriate hang tags and license plates.
 The spaces are located in the northeast corner of the Frist Center Visitor Parking Lot nearest the barrier-free crossing and entrance to the Frist Center and are clearly marked.

 •.
 A limited number of accessible public parking spaces are also available on 9th Avenue near the service court entrance on the Demonbreun Street side of the building.
 (These spaces are designated by Metro Traffic and Parking, not specifically for the Frist Center.)

 • Barrier-free building access is available from both the Frist Center Visitor Parking Lot and via a ramp at the corner of 9th Avenue and Broadway.